JHUAPL/SIMoN/README.md

 Additionally, install `make`, so that the shell commands that operate SIMoN can be executed more easily using the Makefile.

 ## Usage
 1. Choose the models that you want to run together in the SIMoN framework.
-Note their interdependencies carefully, and make sure that each model has a source for all of its necessary data inputs.
-Sample models are provided in the `examples` directory, where each model has its own directory.
-You can also create a new model by using the `template` directory as a blueprint.
-2. Once you have a complete set of models where all dependencies are satisfied, add the unique name of each of the models to the "models" list in `broker/config.json`.
-3. Create an entry for each model in the "services" section in `build/docker-compose.yml` and specify the path to each model's directory.
-    ```
-    model_name_1:
-        build: ../models/examples/model_name_1/
-        volumes:
-            - ../models/examples/model_name_1:/opt:ro
+The default SIMoN configuration uses these 5 sample models:
+    * population
+    * power_demand
+    * power_supply
+    * water_demand
+    * gfdl_cm3

+    To use a different set of models, see the instructions on how to "Add a new model" and "Remove a model" below.

-4. Optionally, adjust the models' output schemas, in order to change the granularity of their output data.
+2. Optionally, adjust the models' output schemas, in order to change the granularity of their output data.
 The recognized granularities (all lowercase) are:
     * usa48
     * state
     * county
     * nerc
     * huc8
     * latlon
-5. To start SIMoN:
+3. To start SIMoN:
     * `make all`
     * Use `docker logs broker -f` to track output from the broker container.
-The increment step "incstep" should increase over time as models publish their data, and the mongodb container should populate with documents (database: broker; collection: sub).
+The increment step "incstep" should increase over time as models publish their data, and the mongodb container should populate with documents (database: `broker`; collection: `sub`).
     * Use `docker logs build_your_model_name_1 -f` to track output from the model named `your_model_name`.
-6. To shut down SIMoN:
+4. To shut down SIMoN:
     * `make down` to stop all models
     * `make clean` to stop all models and clear the database